Kaist-ICLab/AffectStream/README.md

 # AffectStream: Kafka-based Real-time Affect Monitoring System using Wearable Sensors
 Real-time affect monitoring is essential for personalized and adaptive applications in fields like education, healthcare, and customer service.
 However, existing systems often struggle with scalability and low-latency requirements for processing high-frequency sensor data.
 To address these challenges, we propose AffectStream, a Kafka-based real-time affect monitoring system that processes wearable sensor data through a cloud-based pub/sub architecture to the applications.
 AffectStream ensures scalability, fault tolerance, and personalized emotional state analysis.
-Its robust performance is demonstrated through trace-based evaluations using the WESAD dataset.
+Its robust performance is demonstrated through trace-based evaluations using three public datasets (i.e., WESAD, AMIGOS, and GalaxyPPG).
 This open-source framework advances real-time emotion recognition, paving the way for large-scale affective computing applications.

 ## Code Structure Overview
 ```